 However, Americans want to stay committed to toxic cleanup in Vietnam because it is morally right.
 There have been reports of health defects that have occurred due to the contamination.

 PBS Newshour did explain how Da Nang and two other bases stored Agent Orange throughout the war.
 This toxic combination was used as a defoliant during this time.
 According to the information provided by the Vietnamese Government, the dioxin was able to contaminate wetlands and other areas around the airport.
-Also, many people are blaming it as the reason why there were so many birth defects in Vietnam.
+Also, many people blame it as the reason why there were so many congenital disabilities in Vietnam.

 However, for President Trump’s arrival, it took nearly three years and around $110 million to complete this toxic Agent Orange cleanup.
 One of the strategies used was to build an oven the size of a football field and bake dirt inside for three weeks at a time to remove the toxins.